 Safety during COVID-19

-Current Public Health England guidelines state that you can meet one person from outside your household, provided you keep at least two meters’ distance from each other at all times.
+Current Public Health England guidelines state that you can meet up to six people from outside your household, provided you keep at least two meters’ distance from each other at all times.
 After undertaking risk assessments and consulting with our cycling instructors, we are confident that one-to-one cycle lessons are safe for people who are healthy and not in a high-risk group.

 If you are unsure whether it is safe for you to cycle, we suggest you follow these guidelines on safe cycling during COVID-19 from Cycling UK.
 As always, our instructors will be observing strict safe systems of working guidelines for COVID-19.
 Do not meet with your instructor if anyone in your household feels at all unwell.
 Notify them as soon as possible and they will arrange to postpone until you are feeling better.
 The Instructor will also postpone the lesson if they themselves are feeling unwell.
 Your Instructor reserves the right to terminate the session early if they feel it is in any way unsafe to continue.